What Is Typography and How to Get It Right

 Writing website content is one thing, but deciding how best to present it on your site is quite another.
 The following principles are tailored specifically to website creation, but can also be implemented in other contexts, such as poster or newsletter design.
-For inspiration on how to successfully implement typography principles into your web design, take a look at this impressive collection of graphic design websites.

 Here are six typography tips to take into account:

 Before embarking on any creative venture for your business, make sure you’ve clearly defined your brand identity.
 Are you fun and energetic?
 Or do you have a more traditional approach?

 Whatever it is, search for a typeface that expresses your unique personality.
 In order to choose the best font for your website, start off by collecting a few that feel right to you, then narrow it down once you have a better understanding of what you’re looking for.

 02. Be consistent throughout your interface

 Part of building a solid brand identity involves consistency.
 This is required in everything from your website color schemes to your typography choices.
 Across the wide range of copy on your website, from the small bits of text that make up your microcopy, to the labels on your website menu and the headers on your homepage, consistency is key.